Saqsy/cs-uob-overview-of-architecture.github.io/announcements.md

 # Announcements Page

+## Week 4 content

+Week 4 materials are now (mostly) live on the unit's Github page!

+Unfortunately I've had some technical issues with recordings, so only the slides are currently available for lectures 4.2 - 4.4.
+I do have to apologise for this, and I'll do my best to get the recordings sorted and released this evening!

+All the best,
+Kira and John

 ## More drop-in sessions

 Quick announcement to say we have some additional TA sessions available starting from next week (see those in bold below):